mholling/nswtopo/README.markdown

 * `.prj` and `.wkt` give simple text files containing the map's projection as a [PROJ.4](http://trac.osgeo.org/proj/) string and in [well-known text](http://en.wikipedia.org/wiki/Well-known_text), respectively.
 * `.wld` yields a corresponding [ESRI world file](http://en.wikipedia.org/wiki/World_file) for the raster images, and may be used in conjunction with a map projection file to georeference the image.

 If you make manual edits to the master (SVG) map, you can regenerate any other output formats you have specified simply by deleting those files.
-Running the script will regenerate them.
+Running the script will regenerate them.\

+(When generating images with Inkscape, some warnings may display but these are probably safe to ignore.)

 ## Producing Raster Images

-To produce your map in PDF or any raster format (PNG, TIFF, GIF, JPG, KMZ), you must have either [Inkscape](http://inkscape.org/) or the [Batik SVG rasterizer](http://xmlgraphics.apache.org/batik/tools/rasterizer.html) installed.
+To produce your map in PDF or any raster format (PNG, TIFF, GIF, JPG, KMZ), you must have either [Inkscape](http://inkscape.org/) or the [Batik SVG toolkit](http://xmlgraphics.apache.org/batik/download.cgi) installed (get the binary distribution).
 Then set your configuration file as follows:

 * To use Inkscape for rasterising: